Delhi rains: Highest rainfall in 46 yrs; IMD issues orange alert, streets waterlogged. See pics

-Delhiites woke up to heavy showers on Saturday, breaking a 46-year record for the highest rainfall registered in the national capital during the annual monsoon season.
+Delhiites woke up to heavy showers on Saturday, breaking a 46-year record for the highest rainfall at 1,100 mm registered in the national capital during the annual monsoon season.
+Before this, Delhi had recorded a record-breaking 1,050 mm of rainfall during the whole monsoon season in 2003.

+With this, the 2021 monsoons have seen the highest rainfall the national capital has witnessed since 1975 when an overall 1,150 mm of rainfall was registered.
+Hence, Delhi's 2021 monsoon rain is the highest in 46 years and it is not even over as yet.

+The rainfall assessment in Delhi is done according to figures registered by the Safdarjung observatory.

-The downpour led to waterlogging in several streets due to incessant rainfall in various parts of the national capital.
+The Saturday's downpour led to waterlogging in several streets due to incessant rainfall in various parts of the national capital.

-Delhi had recorded a record-breaking 1,050 mm of rainfall during the whole monsoon season in 1975.

 Also Read: Delhi records highest one-day rainfall for August in 14 years